Why focus on core words?

 Typically developing children learn language by hearing it spoken around them all day.
 They hear this in real-life conversations for years before they develop the ability to put together sentences.
 But often we hand a non-speaking child a communication device and expect him to use it after a short demonstration.

-All AAC learners need to see what it looks like to communicate using their AAC systems in real conversations.
+All AAC users need to see what it looks like to communicate using their AAC in real conversations.
 This is called Modeling, or Aided Language Stimulation.
-The idea is to use the AAC learner’s system, or another similar AAC system when you talk with the AAC learner.
+The idea is to use AAC when you talk with the AAC user.

 You don’t need to model every single word you say, especially at the beginning.
 This would be overwhelming for everyone.
-Instead, model one step above the AAC learner’s current skill level.
-So if the AAC learner is not using the communication device to communicate in single words yet, model at the single word level.
+Start simply and build it up.

 For example, if you’re leaving the classroom to go to the cafeteria, you can verbally say “It’s time to go to the cafeteria” and press the “go” button on the AAC system when you say the word “go”.